 I actually didn’t know much about Aldermore until I was approached about a role.
 I used to work for a small, family-owned company and felt that Aldermore had the perfect combination of being a much bigger position on a much larger scale, whilst still having a similar family vibe to my previous role.
 I was so enthused by the manager who recruited me and I continue to be inspired by her each day.

 ‘Don’t doubt yourself’ is probably the advice I’d give myself if I could go back in time.
-When I first looked at the responsibilities for the HR consultant role, I didn’t think I was capable.
+When I first looked at the responsibilities for the People Consultant role, I didn’t think I was capable.
 My previous line manager encouraged me to have a chat with the hiring manager about the vacancy.
 I quickly realised I had the passion needed to make it work and was excited to be taking on a more strategic role.
 I’m glad I had the courage to speak up and explore the position.

 I’ve had some great line managers and mentors along the way.
 It’s so nice to have a support network of role models that you can learn from and also share your experiences with.
-Charlotte Michael (HR Business Partner – Business Finance & Risk) and Lauren Dolezel (Head of Operations - Residential Mortgages) in particular have been a tremendous support and sounding board, always believing in my potential.
+Charlotte Michael (People Business Partner – Business Finance & Risk) and Lauren Dolezel (Head of Operations - Residential Mortgages) in particular have been a tremendous support and sounding board, always believing in my potential.
 More recently, I was given the opportunity to be part of the 30% Club and have been mentored by the Director of Strategy & Planning at a FTSE 250 company which has been brilliant.

 There’s an amazing team culture – and that’s across all teams.
 The environment isn’t too corporate and there’s a good level of flexibility when needed.
 We also have a very social team which always helps!
 My whole team attended my wedding last summer which I think is testament to the friendships built and spirit across the function.